AlpUnsal/transformer-implementation/README.md

 There's always a newer model architecture or new way to optimize an LLM.

-I certainly felt this way after working in research - I was focused on building a model using the latest and greatest model since that's the nature of research.
+I certainly felt this way after working in research - there is always a newer, better model to learn and use.

-I feel like while it is certainly important to learn those, if you dive into it without fully understanding the fundamentals, there might be holes in your thinking.
+I feel like while it is certainly important to learn the new advancements, not learning the fundamentals can put you at a disadvantage.

+# Findings

+This was a really fun project and I really got into it.

+I found myself being addicted to figuring out how something worked, even when I closed my laptop.

+I learned a lot about the entire flow of a transformer: embedding --> encoder --> decoder --> output.

+I also had to really understand the literature to be able to code this.
+It was refreshing to be stuck on a problem and not have an immediate answer.